Shareholder Alert: Robbins LLP Announces It Is Investigating Innate Pharma S.A. (IPHA) for Misleading Shareholders

 [email protected]

 Robbins LLP is a nationally recognized leader in shareholder rights law.
-To be notified if a class action against Innate Pharma settles or to receive free alerts about companies engaged in wrongdoing, sign up for [url="]Stock+Watch[/url] today.
+To be notified if a class action against Innate Pharma settles or to receive free alerts about companies engaged in wrongdoing, sign up for Stock Watch today.

 Attorney Advertising.
 Past results do not guarantee a similar outcome.